- Email or Call Me

 2) You probably know someone who could benefit form hearing/reading what I have to share.

 3) You or someone you know could benefit from doing business, collaborating or sharing ideas with me.
 Reach out to me.
-I promise I’m not (normally) as arrogant in conversation as I come off on this About page.

 This website is all me, as you can tell.
 Along with what you see on YouTube and the programs here and the coaching/consulting I do here, I want to help those who are up-and-coming (athlete or not) to learn how to, and be inspired to, help themselves — the resources you have or don’t have is not the determining factor in how far you can go.
 The determining factor is how far you want to go.
-On YouTube you’ll see what a basketball player practices, how he practices it, and how much — over
+On YouTube, you’ll see what a basketball player practices, how he practices it, and how much — over

 3,000 4,000 videos later, here we are.

 I heard someone say that what you do proves what you believe.
-I Believe there are 3 things I do through this site and affiliated sites I was put on this planet to do 1) Provide for young aspiring players what I didn’t have as a young aspiring player: Some direction and guidance as to how you can get better.
-2) Show the world that you don’t need bevy of resources to become great at this game or any other game.
-You only need 2 things: 1 — To know what work is required of you; 2 — Desire & commitment to doing the work; 3) To inspire and be inspired.
+I Believe there are 3 things I do through this site and affiliated sites I was put on this planet to do 1) Provide for young aspiring players what I didn’t have as a young aspiring player: Some direction and guidance as to how you can get better in basketball.
+2) Show the world that you don’t need a bevy of resources to become great at this game or any other game.
+You only need 2 things: 1 — To know what work is required of you; 2 — Desire & commitment to doing the work.
+3) To inspire and be inspired.
 Motivation is what makes you go do something; inspiration reminds you of what’s already inside of you — then you go do something.
 When I was young I wrote down this list of things that inspired me: some Vince Carter dunk, a game when Micheal Jordan scored 50 points, a line DMX said in a rap song, etc. I always look for things that inspire me — people, places, music, ideas — and I envison, one day, there will be legions of very successful, accomplished poeple, in any field of life, that will say,

-‘When I was coming up, this dude named DreAllDay, Dre Baldwin, inspired me, moved me, to go do sumthin.
+‘When I was coming up, this dude named DreAllDay, Dre Baldwin, inspired me, moved me, to go do sumthin’.
 And I did something, and I appreciate that man.’